Watch: Democrat Jon Ossoff Promises Illegals Amnesty at ‘Latinx Meet and Greet’

 Notably, Ossoff opposes Immigration and Customs Enforcement’s (ICE) 287(g) program, which allows state and local law enforcement to cooperate with federal agents to locate wanted illegal aliens.
 Highlighting the program’s success in the states in which it has been implemented, ICE notes that in fiscal year 2020, 287(g) allowed the agency to identify “approximately 920 aliens convicted for assault, 1,261 convicted for dangerous drugs, 104 convicted for sex offenses/assaults, 377 convicted for obstructing police, 190 convicted for weapon offenses, and 37 convicted for homicide.”

 In Georgia specifically, the agency cites a recent instance of the state’s Department of Corrections, through 287(g), placing an immigration detainer and warrant on a Guatemalan citizen who had been convicted of aggravated assault-family violence and three counts of cruelty to children.
-ICE notes the Guatemalan citizen had entered the U.S. at an unknown date and location.
+ICE notes the Guatemalan citizen had entered the United States at an unknown date and location.

 Ossoff has argued that 287(g) threatens “bonds of trust between local law enforcement and local communities.”
 In response to Ossoff’s immigration stance, his opponent, Sen. David Perdue (R-GA), has chastised him for supporting “lawless sanctuary cities.”